kyma-project/kyma/docs/migration-guide-1.25-2.0.md

 After the successful upgrade to Kyma 2.0, run the following [script](.assets/1.25-2.0-remove-deprecated-resources.sh) which uninstalls and deletes the unsupported items.

-For more details about the authentication changes, read the [Kyma 2.0 release notes].

 ### ORY Oathkeeper without Dex

 With Kyma 2.0 the Dex component becomes deprecated.
 Existing API Rules that have a JWT access strategy defined must be enriched with an individual **jwks_url** pointing to a custom OpenID Connect-compliant identity provider.
 Follow these steps to migrate your API Rule custom resources (CRs):